'El Camino' Review: Jesse Pinkman's 'Breaking Bad' Movie Disappoints

-Netflix’s new Jesse Pinkman movie, El Camino, has its moments but forgets what made Breaking Bad so unforgettable.
+Netflix’s new Jesse Pinkman movie, El Camino, has its moments but is missing a key element that allowed Breaking Bad to burrow under your skin, the very thing that made it so compelling, addicting, and unforgettable.

 In the brilliant series finale of the equally brilliant Breaking Bad, we left Jesse Pinkman (Aaron Paul) as he howled with traumatic joy after being freed from his harrowing ordeal as a meth-making slave for a sadistic gang of white supremacists.
 We knew Jesse had no money, we knew he had nowhere to go, we knew he had literal and psychological scars, and that’s all we knew.